MIDI: mLAN

 Yamaha introduced the mLAN protocol in 1999.
 It was conceived as a local area network for musical instruments using FireWire as the transport and was designed to carry multiple MIDI channels together with multichannel digital audio, data file transfers, and timecode. mLan was used in a number of Yamaha products, notably digital mixing consoles and the Motif synthesizer, and in third-party products such as the PreSonus FIREstation and the Korg Triton Studio.
 No new mLan products have been released since 2007.

-SCSI MIDI Device Interface (SMDI)
+SCSI Musical Data Interchange

-SCSI MIDI Device Interface (SMDI) was used by some samplers and hard disk recorders in the 1990s (e.g. Kurzweil K2000 and Peavey SP Sample Playback Synthesizer) for fast bidirectional sample transport to hard disk drives and magneto-optical drives.
+SCSI Musical Data Interchange (SMDI) is a method of using SCSI to transfer information between samplers and computers.
+SMDI is based loosely on SDS.
+SMDI uses SCSI instead of SDS to transfer sample data between devices.
+SDMI was used by some samplers and hard disk recorders in the 1990s (e.g. Kurzweil K2000 and Peavey SP Sample Playback Synthesizer) for fast bidirectional sample transport to hard disk drives and magneto-optical drives.

 Ethernet and Internet Protocol

 Computer network implementations of MIDI provide network routing capabilities, and the high-bandwidth channel that earlier alternatives to MIDI, such as ZIPI, were intended to bring.
 Proprietary implementations have existed since the 1980s, some of which use fiber optic cables for transmission.
 The Internet Engineering Task Force's RTP-MIDI open specification has gained industry support.
 Apple has supported this protocol from Mac OS X 10.4 onwards, and a Windows driver based on Apple's implementation exists for Windows XP and newer versions.